jccriado/matchingtools/doc/output.rst

 Output of the results
 =====================

-.. currentmodule:: effective.output
+.. currentmodule:: matchtools.output

-.. note:: This section assumes that the class :mod:`effective.output.Writer` that it uses is in the namespace.
+.. note:: This section assumes that the class :mod:`matchtools.output.Writer` that it uses is in the namespace.
    To import it, do::

-      from effective.output import Writer
+      from matchtools.output import Writer

 It's usually convenient to organize the final results by presenting the coefficient to each operator of the effective Lagrangian.
-When a set of rules has been applied to the effective Lagrangian so that it is written as an :class:`effective.operators.OperatorSum` whose elements are :class:`efttool.operators.Operator` objects each of which contains one tensor representing the actual operator in the basis and other tensors representing the coefficient the operator has.
+When a set of rules has been applied to the effective Lagrangian so that it is written as an :class:`matchtools.operators.OperatorSum` whose elements are :class:`efttool.operators.Operator` objects each of which contains one tensor representing the actual operator in the basis and other tensors representing the coefficient the operator has.